puppetlabs/pxp-agent/README.md

 successful connection is made.
 In the event of a disconnect, the agent will retry that connection before trying a new broker.

+**pcp-version (optional)**

+Specifies whether to use PCP version 1 or 2.
+Only accepts '1' or '2'.
+Defaults to '1'.

 **connection-timeout (optional)**

 Maximum amount of time that may elapse when trying to establish a connection to